jrdoughty/RTSBase/README.md

 #RTS Base
 RTS Base is going to be a basic RTS system built in HaxeFlixel.
+A playable Demo can be found here: http://kingmaker.works/rtsb/RTS.swf

 #Project Goals:
 Must be simple to utilize